gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-06-25-N-gram-Language-Models-The-Classic-Building-Blocks-of-Predictive-Text.md

     Sliding_Window --- Transformer_Attention
 ```

 While n-grams paved the way—powering NLP from the 1970s through \~2012—their “local counts” approach can’t capture long-range dependencies or semantic nuance the way neural LLMs do.
-But remember: the core lesson from Manning’s class is **scale + better models**, not scale alone.
+But remember: the core lesson from Professor Manning’s class, [CS224N Natural Language Processing with Deep Learning](https://www.youtube.com/playlist?list=PLoROMvodv4rOaMFbaqxPDoLWjDaRAdP9D), is **scale + better models**, not scale alone.
 N-grams still shine when you need a tiny, interpretable model with instant on-device predictions. 😉

 ---

-## Conclusion 🎉
+## Conclusion

 N-gram language models are the **classic** statistical tool for predicting text.
 By making a simplifying Markov assumption and counting short word sequences, they enabled: